Learn | Do | Become

 Tips for success:

-• Make sure to put anything date-specific on your calendar.
+- Make sure to put anything date-specific on your calendar.

-• Make it a routine to look daily at your Current Projects list and work on current projects.
-Simplify routines as much as possible to give yourself time to work on these.
+- Make it a routine to look daily at your Current Projects list (maximum of 7-8 projects per month) and work on those current projects.

-• If you’re using Asana, use copy/paste to move sub-tasks into your sub-projects and add due dates for date-specific tasks.
+- If you’re using Asana, use copy/paste to move sub-tasks into your sub-projects and add due dates for date-specific tasks.
 Consider using tags to add contexts to each next action.

 Two LearnDoBecome Community Members have created these additional tools to support you in your holiday planning! 🙂